Code-Institute-Submissions/greek-beaches-memory-game/README.md

 Bootstrap Library used throughout the project for the creation of the navbar, jumbotron, layout and responsiveness.

 -   [Freefrontend](https://codepen.io/atloomer/pen/JEaRWX):
-Used for the buttons: 'start the game' on the landing page, 'restart' and 'music' in the game.html
+Used for the buttons: 'start the game' on the landing page, 'restart' and 'music' in game.html

 - Javascript for the game inspired by the following Youtube videos: